Helleristninger

 Messages at https://groups.io/g/VikingRockArt

-230. Oddr Omrisser made ocher paintings in Sweden in wintertime, standing on ice-covered lakes
+230/239.
+Oddr Omrisser made ocher paintings in Sweden in winter, standing on ice-covered lakes

 225. Stikkmann traveled to ¯stfold-BohuslŠn via Sporaneset, missing Aust-Agder (11-2024)